kiosion/toru/README.md

 </div>

 ## Usage 🔧
 Simply add the following snippet to your Github profile readme (or anywhere else you'd like to embed your last.fm activity):
 ```
 <img src="https://toru.kio.dev/api/v1/{your_lfm_username}" alt="Last.fm Activity" />
 ```

 ## Options ⚙️

-Toru has a few parameters you can customize through URL query strings (`?` for first param, `&` for following params):
+Toru has a few parameters you can customize through URL query strings:

 #### Theme

-The theme can be specified using `theme=<theme>`.
+The theme can be specified with `theme=<str>`.
 Available themes are:
 - dark/light
 - shoji
 - dracula